 48353 Concrete Design6cp; 2x 2hrs (lectures), 1x 2hrs (tutorial).
-Forms of attendance, mode of delivery and assessment requirements in this subject have changed to enable social distancing and reduce the risks of spreading COVID-19 in our community.
-Consequently, the Subject Outline information for this subject has changed.
-Details of the changes are published in an addendum to the Subject Outline which is available on UTSOnline/Canvas.
+Forms of attendance and mode of delivery in this subject have changed to enable social distancing and reduce the risks of spreading COVID-19 in our community.

 Requisite(s): 48349 Structural Analysis AND 48352c Construction Materials